This Christmas Chocolate Wafer Coconut Roulade is made with a biscuit base crust and is filled with pastry cream, topped

 - 1/4 cup heavy cream

-- Start with the pastry cream as it will need some time to cool.
+- Prepare the pastry cream, as it will need some time to cool.

 - Heat the milk in a small pot.

 - Prepare the base: In a food processor, add the wafers, a few at a time and powder.
 Empty them in a big bowl.

 - Do the same with the almonds but do not powder them completely.
 Add to the bowl.
 Add the coconut and set aside.

 - Prepare the Buttercream.
 Add the butter, sugar and vanilla in the mixer bowl and whisk until white and fluffy.
 Stop the mixer and scrape down the butter a few times, if necessary.
 When the custard cream has cooled start adding it to the buttercream until it is incorporated.
 Mix in the coconut and set aside.

 - Prepare the binding cream: In the same pot where the custard was, add one egg, 30 grams butter and the heavy cream and whisk on low heat.
-As soon as the butter has melted remove from the heat and start mixing in the wafers with all the other ingredients to make a thick paste.
-Finally add the Espresso liqueur and mix.
+As soon as the butter melts remove from the heat and start mixing in the wafers with all the other ingredients to make a thick paste.
+Finally add the Espresso Cherry liqueur and mix.

 - Assembling the dessert: Cut two pieces of cling film about 40 cm each and join them together.
 Spread the crust which should be about 1 cm thick and on top add the filling.
 Lift the edge of the cling film and roll into a roulade, leaving the cling film outside of course.
 Place in a loaf pan and refrigerate until the cream has set, for about two hours.

 - In a double boiler, add the couverture chocolate, butter and heavy cream and on low heat mix until the chocolate melts and becomes smooth.

 - Decorate with edible candy or spoon sweets (fruit preserves).